A Teen Leadership and Mentoring Blog

 I don’t want to forget to do anything important.
 And I don’t want to lose any important thoughts that my brain may stir up during the course of my travels throughout the day.

 “The richest man in the world, John Rockefeller, used to do this too.
-So if it’s good enough for him, then it certainly is good enough for me.”
-I sometimes say to people trying to defend myself when I catch them looking at me funny or giggling the first time they see me busily working out of my little note pad.
+So if it’s good enough for him, then it certainly is good enough for me,” is what I sometimes say to people when I catch them looking at me funny or giggling the first time they see me whipping out my little note pad.

-However, what I didn’t know as a younger man, was that even though John Rockefeller claimed his note pad helped make him a very successful man, it also contributed to making him a very sick man.
+However, what I didn’t know as a younger man, was that even though John Rockefeller claimed his note pad helped make him a very successful man, it also was one of the many things that contributed to making him a very sick man.

 What happen?
-How did Rockefeller end up almost living until almost 100-years old?
+How did Rockefeller turn it all around and end up almost living until almost 100-years old?
 He stopped worrying about his to-do list and started designing the life that he wanted to live.
 He finally realized that life was in the living!

 Now I’m not throwing out my pen and little note pad yet.
 I realize that I still have a lot to do, and I need to stay organized in order to efficiently get it all done.
-However, when my wife sees me running around like a madman, which she often does.
-She tends to grab me, and reminds me to stop and smell the roses.
+However, when my wife sees me running around like a madman, which is often, she tends to grab me, and reminds me to stop and smell the roses.
+That’s good advice for all of us.

-And every time my beautiful wife reminds me to stop and smell the roses, I too, like Rockefeller, am reminded that life is in the living.
-Not in our to-do list!
+Every time my beautiful wife reminds me to stop and smell the roses, I too, like Rockefeller, am reminded that life is in the living; not in our to-do list!

 Now go on out and live your life!